 At this point, if you have a panini press it’s pretty simple, just grill them in the press.
 Out here in the wilds of the Rocky Mountains, we don’t have fancy schmanzy panini presses, so we just heat up our weighted grill in an iron skillet slowly with a little melted butter

-ok, a lot of melted butter – Shaddup, it’s Friday!
+ok, a lot of melted butter – Shut up it’s Friday!

-When everything is warm, put the sandwiches in the skillet
+When everything is hot, put the sandwiches in the skillet

 and cover with the hot press

 this is the hardest part – you have to wait until the cheese is melted and the bread is toasted.
-I find that a glass of Pinot Noir or one of those fancy new Rose’ wines helps with this part (it’s Friday, leave me alone!)
+I find that a glass of Pinot Noir helps with this part (it’s Friday, leave me alone!)